Arthur Wellesley Hughes

-Arthur Wellesley Hughes (1870-1950) was a Canadian musician and composer.
-Born in Kingston, Ontario, he separated from his family at a young age, spending many years in the United States as an itinerant circus musician.
+Arthur Wellesley Hughes (8 April 1863;18 April 1937) was a Canadian musician and composer.
+Possibly born in Kingston, Ontario (although his WW1 papers consistently list his birthplace as either Bloomington or Birmingham Illinois, he separated from his family at a young age, spending many years in the United States as an itinerant circus musician.
 He was a performer on piano, calliope, and alto horn.

+He enlisted for WW1 service in Toronto in 1915, claiming a date of birth of 1873, but was discharged as medically unfit in 1916 and his age is then noted as 53.5 years.
+He served as a bandmaster for the 76th Battalion.

 His circus associations on record include: Mighty Haag Circus, Downie & Wheeler Circus (1912); Hagenbeck-Wallace Circus (1922); Sells-Floto Circus (1923); and Ringling Bros & Barnum & Bailey Combined Shows (1924–26).
 He was with Robbins Bros.
 Circus (1928–29) whence his Robbins Bros.
 Triumphal March arose, and Miller Bros.
 101 Ranch Wild West Show, and Walter L. Main Circus (1930–31).
 Hughes worked as composer and arranger for the Waterloo Music Company of Waterloo, Ontario, from 1932 to 1935.
 At other times, Hughes worked as arranger in the Whaley, Royce and Cundy-Bettoney publishing houses.
 According to his own account, Hughes wrote band music in the US for much of his life, under various pen names, including Arthur Wellesley and H W Arthur.

 In his 70s, Hughes returned to Kansas, which he considered his home.
-It is reported that he died in an indigent ward in a New York City hospital in 1950.
+He died in Belleville Hospital in New York City hospital in 1937 from pneumonia and heart disease, reportedly in the indigent ward, and was buried in Hart Island.